Rishika-Raveendran/Webdev/README.md

 # Webdev
-This is a simple website using bootstrap
+This is a simple website using bootstrap made for the purpose of a tutorial session.